mhrdq8i/docs/docs/OS/GNU-Linux/CLI/networks.md

 ### scp Performance

-By default, SCP uses the Triple-DES cipher to encrypt the data being sent.
+By default, `SCP` uses the `Triple-DES` cipher to encrypt the data being sent.
 Using the Blowfish cipher has been shown to increase speed.
 This can be done by using the option -c blowfish in the command line.

 ```bash
 scp -c blowfish some_file username@remotehost.edu:~
 ```

-It is often suggested that the -C option for compression should also be used to increase speed.
+It is often suggested that the `-C` option for compression should also be used to increase speed.
 The effect of compression, however, will only significantly increase speed if your connection is very slow.
-Otherwise, it may just be adding an extra burden to the CPU.
-An example of using Blowfish and compression:

 ```bash
 scp -c blowfish -C local_file username@remotehost.edu:~